ssh [-l login_name] hostname | user@hostname [ command]

 Quiet mode.
 Causes all warning and diagnostic messages to be suppressed.
 Only fatal errors are displayed.

-Specifies that the given port on the remote (server) host is to be forwarded to the given host and port on the local side.
+Specifies that the specified port on the remote (server) host is to be forwarded to the specified host and port on the local side.
 This works by allocating a socket to listen to the port on the remote side.
 Then, whenever a connection is made to this port, the connection is forwarded over the secure channel and a connection is made to host port hostport from the local machine.
 Port forwardings can also be specified in the configuration file.
-Privileged ports can be forwarded only when logging in as root on the remote machine.
+Privileged ports can be forwarded only when logging in on the remote machine as a user with enough privileges.

 Can be used to request invocation of a subsystem on the remote system.
 Subsystems are a feature of the SSH2 protocol which facilitate the use of SSH as a secure transport for other applications, for example, sftp.
 The subsystem is specified as the remote command.